dmorgorg/scs/src/posts/2025-06-20-Camino-Valenciana copy.md

 />

 <p>I did eventually reach Almasen where a nice man, Paco, welcomed me into his hostal.
 Three nights, with two days for some recovery I hope.
 The next day of riding is as challenging as the one I'd just done.</p>

+<p>Somewhere before Almansa I had passed from the autonomous community of Valenciana into the autonomous community of Castilla-La Mancha.
+It wasn't signposted on the road or track I was on.
+Sometime in the middle of the day when I had other things on my mind.</p>

 <Img
   src="/images/2025/06/2025-06-18-172621.jpg"